akaricardinho/akaricardinho/README.md

 # About Me:
-Hello, My name is Ricardo, i am currently studying Systems Development at Etec Joaquim Ferreira do Amaral
+My name is Ricardo, i am currently studying Systems Development at Etec Joaquim Ferreira do Amaral

 #  Tech Stack: